tomas-fryza/vhdl-course/lab8-project/README.md

 The objective of this group project is to collaborate within small teams of 3-4 students, explore a chosen topic, utilize lab components, develop innovative solutions, simulate and execute these solutions, generate project documentation, and present the final outcomes.
 Team members are responsible for organizing and assigning roles and tasks among themselves.

-* Students will work on the project in the lab during Weeks 8 to 12 (or 13) of the semester, culminating in a practical demonstration.
+* Students will work on the project in the lab during Weeks 8 to 12 (or 13) of the semester, culminating in a joint presentation.

 * Students must submit a link to their GitHub repository containing the VHDL project, required images, documents, and a descriptive README file.
-The submission deadline is the day before the practical demonstration.
+Students use the README file for the presentation.

 * All FPGA code must be written in VHDL and must be implementable on the [Nexys A7-50T board](https://digilent.com/reference/programmable-logic/nexys-a7/reference-manual) using the development tools provided during the semester, specifically Vivado.